-Thursday, Microsoft Corporation released its Office application (comprising of Word, excel and PowerPoint) free for Android tablets.
+Thursday, Microsoft Corporation released its Office application (comprising of Word, Excel, and PowerPoint) free for Android tablets.
 This is an efficient and worthy step by Microsoft to attract as many mobile customers using its software.

 In addition to this release, it also made its popular Outlook email program available to run on Apple Inc.’s iPhone and iPad.
 This will attract millions of users familiar with Outlook from their work desktops.

 These steps to gain as many possible customers to use its software are pre-steps by Microsoft’s CEO Satya Nadella in the attempt to race with Apple and Google in terms of cellphone users, where Microsoft has fallen behind former and latter.

-Word, Excel and PowerPoint are the key elements of Microsoft’s top selling Office suite of applications, which gave hit on Apple’s mobile devices with 80 million downloads since last March, as per Microsoft.
+Word, Excel, and PowerPoint are the key elements of Microsoft’s top-selling Office suite of applications, which gave hit on Apple’s mobile devices with 80 million downloads since last March, as per Microsoft.

 The new Outlook app, based on Acompli (a popular app which Microsoft bought in December) will allow iPhone and iPad users much easier ways of linking with calendars and working with file attachments.
-The same will issued later for Android Operating System.
+The same will be issued later for Android Operating System.